-MailChimp offers two signup methods for your lists: single opt-in and double opt-in.
-Both methods collect email addresses easily and safely and help you grow your audience.
-Depending on your organization’s needs, you may want to try the double opt-in method, which includes an extra confirmation step that verifies each email address.
+MailChimp offers two opt-in settings for your lists: single opt-in and double opt-in.
+Both processes collect email addresses easily and safely and help you grow your audience.
+Depending on your organization’s needs, you may want to try the double opt-in process, which includes an extra confirmation step that verifies each email address.

 In this article, you'll learn about the double opt-in process and how to use it.

 The double opt-in process includes two steps.
 In step 1, a potential subscriber fills out and submits your online signup form.
 In step 2, they'll receive a confirmation email and click a link to verify their email, which is added to your MailChimp list.

 You can choose to enable double opt-in when you create a new list in MailChimp.
 If you have an existing list, go to your list settings to turn on double opt-in.
 Or, if you have multiple lists, you can make global changes on the Opt-In Settings page.
 View subscriber activity for individual lists in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.

 - Double opt-in can only be enabled for MailChimp signup forms.
 If you need help with a form integration or the API, contact your developer, or hire a MailChimp Expert.

 - If your primary contact address is in the EU, some of your lists may already use double opt-in.
 If you prefer to use single opt-in, you can make that change in each list's settings or on the Opt-In Settings page.